This article is part of a larger series on Business Financing.

 Both businesses and bankers consider the quick ratio an important tool to measure a company’s financial well-being, and it’s also generally employed by corporate financial professionals and investment analysts to assess the health of publicly traded companies.
 Small businesses can also benefit from using the quick ratio, as well as other liquidity ratios, to assess financial health.

 For many industries, the ideal quick ratio falls anywhere from 1.2 to 2.0.
 Anything below 1.0 indicates a company will have difficulty meeting current liabilities, while a ratio over 2.0 may indicate that a company isn’t investing its current assets aggressively.

 In general, the higher the quick ratio is, the higher the likelihood that a company will be able to cover its short-term liabilities.
 A ratio greater than 1.0 demonstrates that a company has sufficient current assets to meet current liabilities, while a ratio less than 1.0 indicates that a company will be unable to meet its current liabilities without increasing sales, selling off fixed assets or inventory, or raising capital.

 Additionally, the quick ratio of a company is subject to constant adjustments as current assets, such as cash-on-hand, and current liabilities, such as short-term debt and payroll, will vary.
 As a result, many companies try to keep their quick ratio within a certain range, rather than pegged at a particular number.

-How to Improve the Quick Ratio
+How To Improve the Quick Ratio

 - Improve invoice collections: Reducing the collection period of A/R has a positive impact on a company’s quick ratio.
 A shorter collection period can help boost a company’s incoming cash flow and will also reduce the odds of encountering long-term debtors and bad debts.
-Setting clear invoice terms at the beginning of any transaction as well as making an active collection effort will also help.

 Examples of Other Liquidity Ratios